 Unlike its sibling narrative inquiry, PNI invites its participants to work with their own stories.
-Participation in PNI can vary in degree from telling stories to participating in group sensemaking to playing a part in making planning decisions.
+Participation in PNI can vary in degree from telling stories to interpreting stories to participating in group sensemaking to playing a part in making planning decisions.